simeon-spasov/simeon-spasov.github.io/_posts/2024-07-19-a-causal-graph-data-generator.md

 Note this blog post does not intend to be an introduction to causal reasoning.
 If you are looking for this, I strongly recommend:

-- [Causal Reasoning: Fundamentals and Machine Learning Applications](https://causalinference.gitlab.io/): A fantastic resource offering a rigorous deep dive into causal graphs, structural equations, do-calculus, identification of causal estimands, and more.
+- [Causal Reasoning: Fundamentals and Machine Learning Applications](https://causalinference.gitlab.io/): A fantastic resource offering a more formal dive into causal graphs, structural equations, do-calculus, identification of causal estimands, estimation and more.

 - [Causal Inference for the Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html): A light-hearted booklet designed for practitioners.